tdebuche/HGCAL_TPG_pTT/README.md

 Each folder is divided into two folders : the first one gathers programmes, and the second one gathers the files produced by the programmes.

-The program "run" allows one ot run every program of this repository -
+The program "run" allows one to run every program of this repository -

 This program has many arguments to know which program has to run with which conditions.